 Did you know that 150 minutes of exercise each week has loads of benefits for pregnant mums?
 It doesn't have to be in one go, even bouts of 10 minutes can make a difference!

 If you are used to doing regular exercise, keep it up, but do what feels comfortable for your body and don't push yourself too much - exercise doesn't have to be strenuous to be beneficial.

-If you’re not used to exercising, or haven’t done any for a while, now is a good time to start.
-Try starting off with 10 minutes of daily activity - perhaps take a brisk walk, or go for a swim.
+If you're not used to exercising, or have not done any for a while, now is a good time to begin.
+Try starting off with 10 minutes of daily activity – perhaps take a brisk walk.
 You can then build up to 150 minutes of weekly exercise.